comius/dedekindreals/doc/01-DevelopmentPlan.md

 The architecture breaks down the library into smaller software units.
 It shall describe the interfaces among the units.
 The architecture shall argue that all requirements can be satisfied.

-The DedekindReals library does not have external interface, but it does have a library interface that is used by other software systems.
+The DedekindReals library has an interface that is used by other software systems.
 This interface is described in a separate document.

 ## Unit Designs
 Input: [Architecture](04-01-Architecture.md)